 Colloquia are held from 8 a.m. to 2 p.m.
 The morning begins with coffee and rolls, followed by a small group tutorial (eight participants), a larger group seminar (16 participants), and a formal luncheon with a brief presentation.
 Presentations can take different forms: Often they are brief talks that supplement material discussed in seminar and tutorial sessions.
 Sometimes Tecolote participants will bring a small group of their own high school or elementary students to do a demonstration class to be observed by the Tecolote participants.
 Presentations are followed by general discussion.

 Tecolote events are attended by evaluators and advisors who assess their effectiveness and provide guidance for future events.

-Founded in 2001 by longtime St. John’s faculty member Steve Van Luchene, the Tecolote Group arose out of the desire to support local educators in their mission of encouraging active learning.
+Founded in 2001 by St. John’s College faculty member (“tutor”) Steve van Luchene and currently led by tutor Phil Bartok, the Tecolote Group arose out of the desire to support local educators in their mission of encouraging active learning.
 The group takes its name from the local Spanish word for owl.
 In the classic Western tradition, owls are typically associated with Athena, the ancient Greek goddess of wisdom; the educational philosophy guiding the Tecolote Group is similarly influenced by ancient Greek pedagogical approaches.
 The name “Tecolote” reflects the group’s commitment both to ancient Greek educational traditions and the concerns of present day New Mexico.
 The first Tecolote session took place during the 2002–03 academic year with 65 participants.
 Since then, the Tecolote Group has held sessions every year but one, and hosted nearly a thousand educators.